-The program’s focus areas include:
+The program’s focus areas included:

 - Improving tax administration to reduce the administrative burden of paying taxes, in terms of time and costs to file, while increasing revenue collection